 The UK has a ~60-year legacy of generating, processing, storing and disposing of radioactive waste.
 Even if no new nuclear power development occurs, the total volume of radioactive waste (both existing and projected) to be managed appropriately is estimated to be 4,560,000m3 (Table 2).
 Currently, the majority of the UK's radioactive waste (133,000m3) is managed between two facilities at Dounreay in Scotland and Sellafield in Cumbria, with the rest located at 30 sites around the UK (Figure 4).
 While short-term surface or near-surface storage of HLW and ILW at these sites is safe and well-regulated, the risks associated with continuing to manage these materials at or near the surface over the long term are greater than those arising from deep geological disposal.
-A geological disposal facility would provide additional protection from surface environmental processes (such as the long-term surface impacts of climate change) or unwanted human intervention.
+A geological disposal facility would provide additional protection from surface impacts of climate change) or unwanted human intervention.